 1440p is also called QHD (quad high definition) or WQHD (wide quad high definition) and is a display resolution that measures 2560 x 1440 pixels.
 This resolution is also commonly referred to as 2K.

-Resolution explains how many pixels a display has in length x width format (the more, the better when choosing a PC monitor).
-QHD displays have a 2560 pixels horizontally and 1440 pixels vertically.
-The resolution gets its name for offering four-times the definition of standard HD (high definition) resolution (aka 720p, or 1280 x 720 resolution).
+Resolution explains how many pixels a display has in width x height format, and the more pixels a display has, the sharper its images quality should be.
+QHD resolution gets its name for offering four-times the definition of standard HD (high definition) or 720p (aka 720p or 1280 x 720 resolution).

 You may also see QHD resolution referred to as WQHD, which stands for wide quad high definition.
 These two acronyms represent the same resolution; WQHD is a marketing technique to emphasize the wide-screen format of the resolution.

 However, vendors will also label ultra-wide monitors as WQHD even though they don't have 2560 horizontal pixels.
 This is because they still have 1440 vertical pixels but have more horizontal pixels for a wider aspect ratio than 2560 x 1440's 16:9 aspect ratio.

 Common Display Resolutions

 |4K||3840 x 2160 (typical monitor resolution); 4096 x 2160 (official cinema resolution)|

 |2K||2560 x 1440 (typical monitor resolution); 2048 x 1080 (official cinema resolution)|

 |WUXGA||1920 x 1200|

 |Full HD (FHD) aka 1080p aka HD||1920 x 1080|